Our Services

 Published on: 5/6/2026

-Apple cider vinegar can help reduce excess sebum by gently exfoliating pores, rebalancing skin pH, and inhibiting acne-causing bacteria when properly diluted and used as a toner or spot treatment.
+Apple cider vinegar (ACV) may help reduce excess sebum and oily skin by gently exfoliating pores, rebalancing skin's natural pH, and inhibiting acne-causing bacteria when properly diluted.
+Most dermatologists suggest mixing 1 part ACV with 3–4 parts water and applying as a toner or spot treatment after a patch test.

 Oily skin can feel uncomfortable, lead to acne, and affect self-confidence.
 Many people search for natural solutions—one of the most popular is apple cider vinegar (ACV).
 In this article, we'll explore how ACV can help control excess sebum, outline safe application methods, and highlight when to seek professional advice.